lrc-se/aoc-2024/README.md

 ### Day 16 (C#)

 Well well, Mr. Dijkstra makes his yearly appearance.
 After last year's rough formulation I had a better idea of how to tailor the graph, but finding a method to only count nodes belonging to valid paths in part 2 took some time.
 It's very fast, though.

+### Day 17

+*Part 1 solved, not posted*

+### Day 18 (C#)

+Dijkstra again!
+Also this time the code can handle both the test input and the full input by way of relying on their respective formats.